 - Being an effective follower as well as a leader

 The leadership development includes weekend training courses in March and October and several leadership events throughout the year.
 In addition, leadership guest speakers, action learning sets and networking sessions run throughout the summer project time.

 The research project gives students an opportunity to report on a research topic with a research supervisor from their chosen school.
 It consists of two five-week summer projects completed over two consecutive summers.

 Each year St. Andrews offers up to 25 Scholarships and students can apply via the "Scholarships and Funding" tab in MySaint, once applications open in November.
 Further information about the process and requirements are available on the Scholarship Applications page.

 Networking and travel

-The networking element is gradually built up over the three years, when students will meet former graduates and other like-minded students from an international network of Laidlaw scholars.
+The networking element developed over time, during which Scholars will meet former graduates and other like-minded students from an international network of Laidlaw scholars.